 Demo works but not ready for real users?

-Work through secrets and auth first; those are the gaps that cause real damage.
+Work through secret keys and login rules first; those are the gaps that cause real damage.
 When you're ready for store submission, the store release checklist covers what comes next.
 Want a second set of eyes?
 Production Readiness Audit (~1 week) is a fixed scope pass through the checklist above.
 See all rescue packages.

 Sources